AdaCore/spark2014/docs/lrm/source/packages.rst

       with Refined_State => (C1 => Actual_State)
    is
       -- C1 shall not be denoted here - only Actual_State
-      -- but Q.Hidden_State may be denoted.
+      -- but Q.Q2 and Q.Hidden_State may be denoted.
       Actual_State : Integer;

       procedure Init_Q1